ITC conference grants EvoSTAR 2018

 João Pedro Gonçalves Teixeira Macedo obtained ITC conference grant from COST Action CA15140 to participate at EvoSTAR 2018 conference.
 Congratulations!

 Tiago Martins obtained ITC conference grant from COST Action CA15140 to participate at International Conference on Computational Intelligence in Music, Sound, Art and Design (EvoMusArt) 2018.
 He won the Best Paper Award and Best Poster Award.
-He was also selected as “EvoStar Outstanding Students 2018”.
+He was also selected as one of the “EvoStar Outstanding Students 2018”.
 Congratulations!

 Filipe Assunção obtained ITC conference grant from COST Action CA15140 to participate at European Conference on Genetic Programming (EuroGP) 2018 conference.
-He was also selected as “EvoStar Outstanding Students 2018”.
+He was also selected as one of the “EvoStar Outstanding Students 2018”.
 Congratulations!

 Extended Core Group and WG Meeting (07.03.2018 - 09.03.2018)